 Unfortunately, while taking on debt may not have previously had a negative effect on my life, that stopped being the case by spring of 2016.
-My salary was in the low six-figures by that point, and I had saved a good amount for retirement, but I started feeling like I was walking around wearing cement flip flops.
+My salary was in the low six-figures by that point, and I had saved a good amount for retirement, but I had started to feel like I was walking around in cement flip flops.

 I had paid so much toward my student loans and had so little to show for it.
 I had invested so much in my career and yet felt more disconnected from my job with each passing day.
-And then there was my weight.
 I had reached a point where something had to change.

 I focused in on three areas of my life in particular: my debt, my career, and my heath.
 This intense focus is paying off and has made me so enthusiastic about my future that of course I want to convince you to tackle those areas of your life that aren’t working, and to share what worked for me so it can work for you too.

 I just have to remember that maybe your focus right now is on your family and your health, or your family and career.
 Or something completely different.
 Whatever your focus, if being debt-free isn’t on the list, then progress with your debt is enough.

 But I’m Still Going to Talk about Making Progress on Your Debt